 Roaming Schoolhouse was set up by Cate O’Connor in 2006.
-She realised that with a substantial number of English speaking children in Paris, many were missing out on the opportunity of speaking English in an academic environment and with their peers.
+At that time, a substantial number of English speaking children in Paris were missing out on the opportunity of speaking English in an academic environment and with their peers.
 She started giving private lessons to some of those children and the word spread.
 The first summer camp was held in 2007.
 By 2011, there were 250 children registered with 4 teachers at five different locations.

 Cate moving on

 One of the children being taught was Alice Ferguson and when Cate decided that she wanted to return to Ireland after 9 years in Paris and close the Roaming Schoolhouse, her Dad was very upset.
-He then had his “Remington” moment – he liked it so much he bought the company!
+He decided that RSH had to live on!
 There were three things that sold the idea to him (other than the fact that Alice obviously enjoyed it so much):

 - The teachers – Cate had always insisted on having qualified, native speakers as teaching staff.
-They bring youth, enthusiasm and new ideas to the classes.
 Teaching is a vocation and our teachers are passionate about what they do and the children they teach.

 - The programme – this was based on the subjects that children would be learning in the UK and Ireland.

-The current RSH team very much hold to these same principles and we look forward to teaching Alice’s little brother Thomas when he can join the school in 2015.
+The current RSH team very much hold to these same principles and now Alice has "graduated" to Balzac and her little brother, Thomas is following in her footsteps.

 What does Roaming Schoolhouse do?

-Further to the above, the classes have no more than 10 students.
+Classes are limited to 10 students.
 Only English is spoken during the class.

 “Some bilingual parents worry endlessly about correctness of grammar, accuracy of vocabulary, not mixing two languages, and skilled interpreting and translating.
 Instead, the most important factor in raising a bilingual child is to make their language development a pleasure, a positive and enjoyable experience.” – Colin Baker A Parents’ and Teachers’ Guide to Bilingualism.